-For example, the largest actively managed bond fund, the PIMCO Income Fund (PIMIX), has a yearly turnover rate of 472%, meaning that it sells every bond in its portfolio at least four times per year.
+For example, the PIMCO Income Fund (PIMIX) has a yearly turnover rate of 396%, meaning it sells every bond in its portfolio nearly four times per year.

-Its cousin, the PIMCO Total Return Institutional Fund (PTTRX), beats that at a whopping 723%, meaning it replaces its entire portfolio more than seven times each year.
-Another large bond fund, the Metropolitan West Total Return Bond Fund (MWTIX), buys and sells its entire portfolio almost three times a year at a 255% turnover rate.
+Its cousin, the PIMCO Total Return Institutional Fund (PTTRX), beats that at a whopping 430%, meaning it replaces its entire portfolio more than four times each year.
+Another large bond fund, the Metropolitan West Total Return Bond Fund (MWTIX), buys and sells its entire portfolio almost five times a year at a 470% turnover rate.

 All that trading not only runs up costs but also ensures investors will realize losses as rates go higher.